 Trained in epidemiology and anthropology as well as law, she collaborates on interdisciplinary violence prevention research as a core faculty member at Harborview Medical Center's Injury Prevention & Research Center.
 Professor Fan was elected to the American Law Institute (ALI) in 2012 and is an Advisor to the ALI's Model Penal Code: Sexual Assault and Related Crimes Project.
+She is the 2019 Chair of the Law & Anthropology Section of the American Association of Law Schools (AALS).
 She is a two-time recipient of the Dean's Medal for excellence in teaching, scholarship and service.